goran-mahovlic/stm32Board/README.md

 I can flash some code on bluepill.
 I can send GCODE to SD card.

+I can now compile Marlin firmware for M200
+When I put it on board and start serial right after booting I can see serial output.
+Same if I connect with repetier host on start I get serial, but after that I cannot send commands.
+Like serial>>bluepill is not working

 If you realy think you need bootloader, you can contact me over email

 goran.mahovlic@gmail.com